 The 8 million customers who fly with the airline each year are using this new API stack without knowing it, by accessing it through the Brussels Airlines app or website.
-Customers are able to access up to date information about their journey, thanks to the new fully integrated system.
+Thanks to the fully integrated system, customers are able to access up to date information about their journey.

-Internal staff now have a fast, efficient technology stack that allows all of their core systems to work together.
+Internal staff now have a fast and efficient technology stack that allows all of their core systems to work together.
 This means staff can have a bird’s eye view on operations, and pull statistics to further enhance the Brussels Airlines’ customer offerings.